jonxuxu/noisy-bot/README.md

 # Noisy
 Noisy is a Discord bot that uses OpenAI’s Musenet to generate music on the fly.
 Listen with friends to a diverse set of 16 genres, ranging from Mozart to Lady Gaga.
-Every song you hear will never appear again.
+The goal is to create quality music for social situations, without needing to worry about playlists, URLs, or copyright infringements.
+Every song is unique and will only be played once.

 This code powers noisy.live's Discord bot.
 Let us know if you'd like to view the code for the website, backend or Musenet Generator.